-Hybrid Electric Vehicles have great fuel efficiency with power and the range of traditional vehicles.
+HEVs have great fuel efficiency, power, and range compared to traditional vehicles.

-The standard gasoline engine is replaced by an electric motor powered by electricity stored in rechargeable batteries.
+The standard gasoline engine is replaced by an electric motor that is powered by electricity stored in rechargeable batteries.

-13. What is a Plug-In Hybrid Electric Vehicle?
+13. What is a Plug-i Hybrid Electric Vehicle (PHEV)?

-Plug-In Hybrid Electric Vehicles are run by both I.C.(Internal Combustion) engines and use batteries to power up the electric motor.
-The vehicle will operate on electricity till the power ends, and next it switches to ICE power.
+Plug-in Hybrid Electric Vehicles are run by both I.C.(internal Combustion) engines and use batteries to power up the electric motor.
+The vehicle will operate on electricity untill the power ends, and next it switches to ICE power.